Kurlon/kernel-confs/Soekris/maximum-gentoo.md

 | -Oz -fomit-frame-pointer -flto -ffunction-sections -fdata-sections -Wl,--gc-sections | | 385590 | 67348 | 191744 |
 | -Os -flto -ffunction-sections -fdata-sections -Wl,--gc-sections | | 382192 | 64056 | 191620 |
 | -Oz -flto -ffunction-sections -fdata-sections -Wl,--gc-sections | | 380532 | 63620 | 191628 |

+New take - Got an -Os 486 musl build working, PXE booted, used that to then put /boot on CF with root and swap on NBD.
+OpenSSL wouldn't use afalg though, barking about not being able to find the lib...
+Box idle with just an SSH session in had around 25MB RAM free, and wasn't 'quick' so... plan B, let's try a full -O2 -flto build, with systemd...

+Step 1 - On the build box, attach nbd disk, lay down a format:
+- nbd-client host port /dev/nbd0
+- mkfs.ext4 -L rootfs -O ^metadata_csum,^64bit /dev/nbd0
+- tune2fs -o journal_data_writeback /dev/nbd0
+- mount -o nobarrier,data=writeback,relatime /dev/nbd0 /mnt/gentoo

+Step 2 - x86 Handbook time, grab a stage 3, extract, configure, chroot.
+- CFlags: -O2 -march=i486 -flto -ffunction-sections -fdata-sections -Wl,--gc-sections -pipe
+  - glibc won't like this, the ebuild strips off -flto but not the sections, early on the build will fail barking about missing sections.
+Setup a Portage override for sys-libs/glibc to build without all that. https://wiki.gentoo.org/wiki/LTO
+- After the initial emerge-webrsync, verify profile, tweak USE if needed, update @world.
+THEN, do a full rebuild to reap the benefits of LTO.
+  - emerge --ask --emptytree --jobs=24 @world
+...